 - Managing wage and hour investigations, including increased enforcement activity by the U.S. Department of Labor

 - Managing wage and hour litigation, including the latest developments on discovery, class certification, “hybrid” cases, and dispositive motions

 - Structuring settlements - pre-litigation, and to resolve litigation

-For more information about this event please, click here.
+For more information and to register for this event please, click here.